-We will from 2016/17 issue an annual assessment of the quality of audit in the UK.
+We will in future issue an annual assessment of the quality of audit in the UK.
 This will be broader in scope than our current annual report on our monitoring activity.
 It will include our assessment of the quality and usefulness of audit from an investor perspective, the impact of our new role under the ARD, and views on the current state of the audit market.
-We propose to include as indicators of progress in enhancing audit quality the following:
+We will include the following indicators of progress in enhancing audit quality:

-The findings from the FRC's annual audit quality inspection activities.
+The findings from the FRC's annual audit quality review activities.